Lomi Composter Review: A Sustainable Solution To Food Waste

 While I’m talking about the lid, Lomi does also sell a clear lid on their website called the Skylight lid.

-I really wish Lomi would sell this as a standard base model feature with every Lomi because I think kids and anyone interested in the composting process would really enjoy watching their food scraps decompose over time because let’s face it, it is pretty fascinating!
+I really wish they would sell this as a standard base model feature with every Lomi because I think kids and anyone interested in the composting process would really enjoy watching their food scraps decompose over time because let’s face it, it is pretty fascinating!

-A clear lid would also give Lomi users a better idea of how much longer the current cycle has remaining until completion because there’s no way of knowing right now.
+A clear lid would also give users a better idea of how much longer the current cycle has remaining until completion because there’s no way of knowing right now.
+Maybe Lomi will add this functionality to their App at some point, but right now the app is very basic, and I chose not to use it after downloading it to my iPhone at first.

+It’s just too limited and not worth the space on my iPhone screen real estate – plus I have way too many apps already, I don’t need another one for food composting.
 Although, having said that, if the functionality were better, maybe I’d change my mind and re-download the Lomi app.

 Another way I think Lomi could help us in knowing how much longer a cycle has remaining, and that would be to add a little LCD display on the front of the machine with an estimated time of completion countdown timer on it.

-I soon realized that knowing when the cycle will complete would be super useful when I ran my first cycle which happened to be the ‘Grow mode’.
 The composting process was louder than I was expecting it to be and I wanted to know whether the noise would continue into our evening TV show time.
 It did.

+Had I known how noisy the machine was going to be, I’d have started the cycle in our utility room which is further away and doesn’t share the same open-plan space that our living room and kitchen do.
 And no, I couldn’t just pause it and move the machine to our utility room because the cycle has to start from the beginning if you open the lid mid-cycle or the power is interrupted, yes that includes a power cut.

 Ease of use and maintenance

 The Lomi is extremely easy to use, I mean there’s just 1 button on the front, which you use to change modes, and start the composting mode of your choice.
 The first challenge I had at first was knowing which mode to use and what food scraps I could actually put in the machine.

 Once you’ve gone through the initial phase of learning what the machine can or can’t do (as outlined above in the Lomi Modes section), the process of knowing what to put in it becomes second nature.

 The solution I came up with to store food waste for a few days before accumulating enough food scraps to make a Lomi cycle worthwhile is to put the scraps in a Tupperware box and store it in the fridge.